-Greater Clark County School Corporation requires employees utilizing FMLA leave to have exhausted all annual personal leave, annual sick leave, accumulated sick leave, or other paid leave before using unpaid FMLA leave.
+Greater Clark County School Corporation requires employees to begin using FMLA immediately, concurrent with paid time off.
+Employees may not defer FMLA per federal guidance.
 Those taking maternity leave may save up to twelve (12) days of annual or accumulated time.
 The substitution of paid leave time for unpaid FMLA leave time does not extend the twelve (12) or twenty-six (26) week leave period.
 Furthermore, in no case can the substitution of paid leave time for unpaid leave time result in the receipt of more than one hundred (100) percent of an employee's salary.
 Forms for requesting FMLA can be requested from the Human Resources Department.